Time Range Controls

 Take a look at some examples to seen these concepts in practice:

 |Example Relative Range||From:||To:|

-There are two settings available from the Dashboard Settings area, allowing customization of the auto-refresh intervals and the definition of
+There are two settings available in the Dashboard Settings General tab, allowing customization of the auto-refresh intervals and the definition of

 It’s possible to customize the options displayed for relative time and the auto-refresh options.